 - Sufficient and competent staff and process-supporting systems

-- Contracts that are created with the on the desired contract management approach in mind
+- Contracts that are created with the desired contract management approach in mind

 Policy and processes